mira-kine/kickball-scratch/notes.md

 - [ ] .map list of players with Player Links according to team

-Players
+## Players

 1. Create views to setStates

-- [ ] Players.js -> useEffect and fetchData from players.js using fetchPlayers, useState [ players, setPlayers]
+- [ ] Players.js -> useEffect and fetchData from players.js using fetchPlayers, useState [ players, setPlayers], fetchPlayerById [player, setPlayer]

 2. Create PlayersList.js component that renders all players in the league